kuzzleio/kuzzle/bin/README.md

 You can perform a reset followed by a fixtures and/or mappings import by doing:

 ```
-$ kuzzle likeAvirgin --fixtures /path/to/the/fixtures/file.json --mappings /path/to/the/mappings/file.json
+$ kuzzle reset --fixtures /path/to/the/fixtures/file.json --mappings /path/to/the/mappings/file.json
 ```

 ## Reset the Kuzzle server from a script or cron

 ```
-$ kuzzle likeAvirgin --noint
+$ kuzzle reset --noint
 ```

 # Getting help